Before you apply

 • UK Qualified Teacher Status (QTS)

-• Teacher Licensure from American States, or
+• Teacher Licensure from American States

 In New Zealand teacher registration and certification aren't sector specific.
 The Teaching Council doesn't specifically register teachers as early childhood teachers, primary teachers, or secondary teachers.
 It's up to an employer to determine whether a certificated teacher has the qualifications, skills, and experience to employ them in a teaching position at their centre/school, and to determine if the person meets additional requirements for funding/licensing, specifically in the ECE sector.